 Social targeting is based on profiling.
 For example, Facebook and Instagram are in the business of selling profiling data.
 Just because you know a person’s interest does not mean you can predict a need.

-Pull Marketing is founded on being visible in Google at the precise moment a consumer defines a specific need.
+Properly harnessing Google advertising allows a business to be visible in Google at the precise moment a consumer defines a specific need.

 Figure 4